Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 - roleExample creator
 - role Bomber - full base role that I edited
 - fixing clutch (huge thanks)

+Rafael (our newest team member is cooking update for you!!!)
+- all roles in progress

 Matveydo3456 (Lime Modding Us)
 - Serial killer role that I edited